swapnali411/scraper/README.md

-Scraper to scrapes search result and product details from flipkart
+Scraper to scrape search result and product details from flipkart